How to Relax Before Bed

 In our previous article, we have discussed the fact that a full night’s sleep (>6h) was a pretty much a non-negotiable if you wanted to optimise your health and wellbeing.
 We outlined the impact of adequate sleep quantity and quality on a myriad of physical and mental health outcomes.
-We also advised that, in order to improve your sleep hygiene, you should disconnect from technology, avoiding caffeine and alcohol in the late afternoon, ensure your sleeping environment is optimal (clean, dark and cool), and finally, establish a consistent pre-bed routine.
+We also advised that to improve your sleep hygiene, you should disconnect from technology, avoiding caffeine and alcohol in the late afternoon, ensure your sleeping environment is optimal (clean, dark and cool), and finally, establish a consistent pre-bed routine.
 But what does this pre-bed routine look like exactly?
-We outline a step-by-step guide to help prepare your body and mind for a fully restorative night sleep.
+We outline a step-by-step guide to help prepare your body and mind for a night of fully restorative sleep.

 Why is a Pre-bed Routine Important?

 Our Autonomic Nervous System (ANS) is constantly running and largely runs without conscious control.
 It controls all of the bodily systems that our conscious brain simply can’t run.
 It is comprised of two subcategories: sympathetic (fight and flight) and parasympathetic (rest and digest).

 Most of your waking day is spent in the fight, flight and freeze mode, especially if your work and social lives are highly demanding (like most us!).
-It’s therefore crucial that you’re able to transition into rest and digest mode, so that you’re mentally and physically prepared to fall into a deep, uninterrupted sleep.
+It’s therefore crucial that you’re able to transition into rest and digest mode so that you’re mentally and physically prepared to fall into a deep, uninterrupted sleep.
 This is the purpose of the pre-bed routine, to allow this natural transition to occur.